ringcentral-tutorials/king-tut/README.md

 1. Stage and commit the changes as follows, `git add -A` to stage the changes and `git commit -m "Configure tutorial"` to commit this to history
 1. Author the tutorial prose in **/docs/tutorials/index.jade** using/replacing the existing samples as needed.
 Make sure to read the [Critical Concepts](#critical-concepts) to learn more about writing tutorial prose in this format
 1. Once you feel satisfied it is complete, test viewing it locally (follow the directions in the console to get the URL for opening the tutorial locally), `cd docs && saurus author` (if you see any errors, it is usually in formatting of the Jade file)
+1. Check the tutorial in browser by navigating to http://localhost:8888/ to make sure it works as expected
 1. If the final tutorial operates as expected, you are ready to stage and commit the tutorial,  `git add -A` to stage the changes and `git commit -m "Complete the tutorial prose"` to commit this to history
 1. Push the commits to the remote repository on Github, `git push origin master`
 1. Update the repository setting in GitHub, Change GitHub Pages Source to be **master branch /docs folder**.